mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_gridfs_destroy.rst

 Description
 -----------

 This function shall destroy the gridfs structure referenced by ``gridfs`` and any resources associated with the gridfs.
+Does nothing if ``gridfs`` is NULL.